Privacy risk in GeoData: A survey: A Taxonomy of Geomasking

 \subsubsection{Scalability}

-~\\ Scalability can be evaluated using measures that are dependent on the computing platform and networking infrastructure used, or measures that are based on the number of candidate record pairs generated.
+~\\ Scalability can be evaluated using measures that are dependent on the computing platform and networking infrastructure used, or measures that are based on the number of data points analysed~\cite{redlichquantitative}.
 Common measures include run time, memory space, and communication size.

 Apart from these measures, the scalability can also be evaluated theoretically using computational complexity measures.
 This includes the computation and communication complexities (if multiple data providers are available) that measure the overall computational efforts and cost of communication required in the geomasking process.
-Generally, the big O-notation is used to specify the computation complexity.
+Generally, the big O-notation is used to specify the computation complexity~\cite{papadimitriou2003}.
 Given $n$ is the number of records in a database, the big O-notation of represents $O(log\ n)$ logarithmic complexity, $O(n)$ linear complexity, $O(n\cdot log\ n)$ log-linear complexity, $O(n^2)$ quadratic complexity, $O(n^c)$ polynomial complexity, $O(polylog\ n)$ polynomial logarithmic complexity, and exponential complexity, where $c>1$.